bwgraves/doc-scrape-challenge/md/permit_rhswl_client rhswl_domain=d.d.d.d.md

-# permit_rhswl_client rhswl_domain=d.d.d.d undefined; Accept the request when the client hostname is listed with the
+# permit_rhswl_client rhswl_domain=d.d.d.d undefined Accept the request when the client hostname is listed with the
 A record "d.d.d.d" under rhswl_domain.
 Each "d" is a number, or a pattern inside "[]" that contains one or more ";"-separated numbers or number..number ranges.
 If no